Help Migrating Hummingbirds

 The Royal Butterflies

 If you thought the Monarch (Danaus plexippus), was the only royal butterfly of North America you would be wrong.
-Another royal member, the Queen (Danaus gilippus) is a cousin to the Monarch and also adorns our gardens with its lovely orange wings.
+Another royal member, the Queen (Danaus gilippus) is a cousin to the Monarch and adorns many southern gardens with its lovely orange wings.

 The Queen is chiefly a tropical species.
 In the United States, it’s usually confined to the southern regions.
 It’s quite common in Florida and southern Georgia, as well as in the southern parts of Texas, California, and other states bordering Mexico, including Arizona and New Mexico.
 Periodically, a stray may be found in the Midwest.
 Because of climate change, they may even stray farther north as time goes on.